-In 2007, 2008 and 2009, we generated almost all of our total revenues from online marketing services, a substantial majority of which were derived from our pay-for-performance, or P4P, services.
+We generate almost all of our revenues from online marketing services, a substantial majority of which are derived from our pay-for-performance, or P4P, services.
 Our online marketing customers will not continue to do business with us if their investment does not generate sales leads and ultimately consumers, or if we do not deliver their web pages in an appropriate and effective manner.
 Our P4P customers may discontinue their business with us at any time and for any reason as they are not subject to fixed-term contracts.
 In April 2009, we officially launched Online Marketing Professional Edition, which we also refer to as Phoenix Nest, our new auction-based online marketing system designed to improve relevance in paid search and increase value for customers.
 In December 2009, we completed the switch from our previous online marketing system, which we refer to as the Online Marketing Classic Edition, to Phoenix Nest.
 If Phoenix Nest is perceived to be a less effective marketing tool than the Online Marketing Classic Edition, we may lose existing customers or encounter difficulty attracting new customers.
 In addition, we have in the past removed, and may in the future again remove, questionable paid search listings of some customers to ensure the quality and reliability of our search results.
-Such removal, whether temporary or permanent, may cause the affected customers to discontinue their business with us.
-Moreover, third parties may develop and use certain technologies to block the display of our customers' advertisements and other marketing products on our Baidu.com website, which may in turn cause us to lose customers and adversely affect our operating results.
-Failure to retain our existing customers or attract new customers for our online marketing services could seriously harm our business, results of operations and growth prospects.
+Such removal, whether temporary or permanent, may cause the affected customers to our Baidu.com website, which may in turn cause us to lose customers and adversely affect our operating results.
+Furthermore, we adjust prices for our online marketing products on our Baidu.com website, which may in turn cause us to lose customers and adversely affect our operating results.
+Furthermore, we adjust prices for our online marketing services could beriously harm our business, results of operations and growth prospects.